terraform-google-modules/terraform-google-event-function/README.md

 Integration tests are invoked using [Kitchen][kitchen-site], [Kitchen-Terraform][kitchen-terraform-site], and [InSpec][inspec-site].

-Kitchen instances are configured in (kitchen.yml).
-The instances use the modules in (test/fixtures) to invoke identically named modules in (examples) and test this module.
+Kitchen instances are configured in the
+[Kitchen configuration file](kitchen.yml).
+The instances use the modules in [fixtures directory](test/fixtures) to invoke identically named modules in the [examples directory](examples) and test this module.

 #### Integration Tests Configuration

 Each Kitchen instance requires a variable file named `terraform.tfvars` to be created and populated in the associated test fixture.
-For convenience, a sample file is available at (test/fixtures/shared/terraform.tfvars.sample).
+For convenience, a [sample variable file][sameple-variable-file] is available.

 A key file for a Service Account with the required [IAM roles](#iam-roles) must be downloaded from the GCP console and